What is talent management?7 min read

 Both involve sourcing and hiring suitable candidates.
 You can implement a recruitment process without having a talent management strategy, but you can’t implement a talent management strategy without having a recruitment process in place.

 To better understand why you should implement a talent management strategy let’s break it down further.
-Even if you have a small business and are wondering what is talent management going to do for a micro-endeavour, read on.
+Even if you have a small business and are wondering what is talent management going to do for a micro-endeavor, read on.

 4 reasons why a talent management strategy is essential